rusfort/GeoPro/README.md

 - R - add a Ray
 - S - add a Segment
 - C - add a Circle (center & some point)
+- T - add a Triangle
 - Ctrl+I - make an intersection
 - Ctrl+M - create a middle

-There will be a label with the type of added object on the left top corner.
+There will be a label with the type of added object on the left top screen corner.

 ### Constructions